 It is still surreal on every level that I just typed that out.
 That having open heart surgery (OHS) is part of our story.
 And really since the beginning of our road with our Little Peanut, her heart has probably been the biggest thing I have prayed about, and the deciding factor in so many conversations.

 Way back at 12 weeks pregnant (nearly 11 months ago now), one of the reasons her doc thought she would not be viable was because of the condition of her heart.
 In utero.
 That blows my mind still to this day, thinking of how small it must have been back then.
-And all throughout pregnancy, we were always watching her heart, monitoring it, praying it would be able to keep up with all the changes her body was doing as it was growing until birth. (photo credit: Blush Little Baby)
+And all throughout pregnancy, we were always watching her heart, monitoring it, praying it would be able to keep up with all the changes her body was doing as it was growing until birth, praying we would get to a place where we could repair her heart and do the open heart surgery. (photo credit: Blush Little Baby)

 Then our sweet Leah arrived and her heart once again was the dominating topic.
 It hindered her ability to put on weight, to stay awake, to grow, to breathe well, to be able to eat.
 Is that not amazing how much impact this organ has on all these things we just take for granted?!

 A squirrel.
 But yet it still does have to do with her heart.
 It is all part of this game.
-Of pushing on.
-Of just waiting.
-Of promises.
-Of hopeful expectations.
+Pushing on.
+Of Just waiting.
+Promises.
+Hopeful expectations.
 The food is a part of that.
 The whisper that possibly after surgery she would have energy to eat orally.
-That after surgery she won’t fall asleep mid-meal.
+That after open heart surgery she won’t fall asleep mid-meal.
 That after her heart is repaired we won’t have to count every calorie.
 Monitor every feed.
 Weigh every ounce.
 It’s such a picture to me of what these last 5 months have been of just waiting.
 The push and pull of despair and hope.
 Of one step forward, two steps back.

 Where am I?
 How am I doing?
 I am holding on.
 I have my ok days, my good days, and my bad days just like everyone else.
 Everyone has their hard.
 I have learned a few reminders that I thought I knew, but I didn’t really learn them authentically until Leah.
 In no official order.